liao961120/intra/main.md

 To see why, consider a hypothetical example that two groups of researchers wish to study the relationship between lunch and blood sugar levels (suppose they do not know the impact of insulin on blood sugar levels).
-The first group measured blood sugar 30 minutes after lunch, and the second group measured it 2 hours after lunch.
+The first group measured blood sugar concentration 30 minutes after lunch, and the second group measured it 2 hours after lunch.
 Since blood sugar level first rises and then returns to the homeostatic level in about 2 hours, the first group may conclude that lunch *increases* blood sugar level whereas the second group may end up inferring that lunch has *no* impact on (when the meal is starch-rich), or even *decreases* (when the meal is sucrose-rich), blood sugar level (see @daly1998,